 Ready for Learning

-A child must be emotionally and physically prepared to succeed in school.
-But in Chicago, more than 180,000 children live in poor or low-income homes.
+A child must be emotionally and materially prepared to succeed in school.
+But in Chicago, 1 in 2 children are at risk of experiencing clothing insecurity.
 Many of these children lack the tools they need to translate their knowledge and creativity into confidence and academic success.
 In fact, by age four, children living below the poverty line are already 18 months behind their peers.*

-Our Ready for Learning initiative promotes equitable education systems and empowers children to feel safe, valued, and ready to learn during uncertain times.
-The initiative ensures that 50,000 kids have everything they need to feel ready to learn this fall by distributing critical learning supplies through our network of social service partners.
+Our Ready for Learning initiative empowers children to feel safe, valued, and ready to learn.
+The initiative ensures that 60,000 kids have everything they need for school this fall by distributing critical learning supplies through our network of social service partners.